lucianpls/QB3/QB3.md

 By contrast, the two's complement encoding is in sign-magnitude order (smag), although the magnitude of negative numbers is encoded with flipped bit values.

-# MAGS QB3 prefix encoding
+# MAGS QB3 suffix encoding

 Let's assume that for encoding a block n bits per value are required, which means that the rung is n - 1.
 Even within a 16 value block smaller values